jrhazlett/pretty_printer_for_humans/README.md

 Theoretical performance improvement: Swapped out `.toLowerCase()` for case-insensitive string compares with `.localCompare()` with a static option object.
 I also implemented the same swap for `.sort()` functions.

-#### Ver.
+### Ver.
 1.0.8

-Added multi-threading equivalents for (see lower sections for details) getArrayOfPathsInArg() isKeyInArg()
+Added multi-threading equivalents for (see lower sections for details)<br>
+getArrayOfPathsInArg()<br>
+isKeyInArg()

-#### Ver.
+### Ver.
 1.0.7

-Fixed bug where circular reference tracker pre-maturely registered false positives Added performance improvement to case-insensitive string comparisons Added functions (see lower sections for details): getArrayOfPathsInArg()<br>
+Fixed bug where circular reference tracker pre-maturely registered false positives Added performance improvement to case-insensitive string comparisons Added functions (see lower sections for details):<br>
+getArrayOfPathsInArg()<br>
 isKeyInArg()

-#### Ver.
+### Ver.
 1.0.6

 Fixed static references in prettyPrint functions.

-#### Ver.
+### Ver.
 1.0.5

--Compatibility fix: Multi-threading is now disconnected from the root import location.
+Compatibility fix: Multi-threading is now disconnected from the root import location.
 This prevents the import from blocking builds on non-Nodejs projects.
 To see how to import the multi-threading component, see the section for `pformatAsyncMultiThreaded( arg, { /*options*/ } )`.

--Fixed pathing issue where worker path didn't work for library installs.
+Fixed pathing issue where worker path didn't work for library installs.